The instructions below are for United States residents only. International students will have additional requirements.

-- Security Studies Essay Topic: An issue the applicant believes is important in the field of national security.
+- Global Security Studies Essay Topic: An issue the applicant believes is important in the field of national security.
 References may be cited in footnote format.

 - Mail official transcripts from all colleges attended to the College of Graduate Studies and Research.
 Transcripts should be mailed to:

 College of Graduate Studies and Research